delemottelab/string-method-swarms-trajectories/README.md

 In practice, unless the machine has hardware acceleration (i.e. a GPU) you probably need to run the string method in a distributed environment.

+Single machine runs are currently not working, the fix is WIP.

 ### Running with MPI in a HPC environment